-- 1. From the Home screen, tap Safari.
-The Safari screen appears. - 2.
-Visit your favorite website (by either typing the complete address such as www.nostarch.com, or by searching for it in the Search field). - Tap the Action icon (it looks like a square with a curved arrow).
-A menu appears, as shown earlier in Figure 11-4. - 4.
+- From the Home screen, tap Safari.
+The Safari screen appears. - Visit a website by typing an address, using a search engine, or visiting a previously stored bookmark. - Tap the Action icon (it looks like a square with a curved arrow).
+A menu appears (see Figure 12-4). - Tap the Print button.
+A Printer Options dialog appears, as shown in Figure 12-8. - 5.
+Tap the Printer button to select a printer. - (Optional) Tap the minus (-) or plus (+) button to increase or decrease the number of copies to make. - 7.
 Tap the Print button.
-A Printer Options dialog appears, as shown in Figure 11-5. - 5.
-Tap the Printer button to select a printer. - (Optional) Tap the minus (-) or plus (+) button to increase or decrease the number of copies to make.

-7. Tap the Print button.

-FIGURE 11-5: Printing a web page
+FIGURE 12-8: Printing a web page